Skip to main content

 1

 Choose Your Access Method Decide how you'll use Flux: via web platforms (Replicate, Hugging Face), through API integration, or running locally.
-For beginners, web platforms are easiest. ##
+For beginners, web platforms are the easiest way to start. ##

 2

 Access Flux via Replicate (Recommended for Beginners) Visit https://replicate.com and search for Flux models.
-Sign up for a free account to get started with API credits. ##
+Sign up for a free account to get started with complimentary API credits.
+You can generate images directly from the browser without any code. ##

 3

-Select Your Flux Variant Choose Flux Pro for highest quality, Flux Dev for balanced quality/speed, or Flux Schnell for rapid generation.
-Start with Flux Dev to balance quality and cost. ##
+Select Your Flux Variant Choose Flux Pro for highest quality, Flux Dev for balanced quality and speed, or Flux Schnell for rapid generation.
+Start with Flux Dev to balance quality and cost while experimenting. ##

 4

 Write Your First Prompt Describe the image you want in detail.
-Flux works well with natural language prompts describing subject, style, lighting, composition, and mood. ##
+Flux works well with natural language prompts describing the subject, style, lighting, composition, and mood.
+For example: 'A professional product photo of a ceramic coffee mug on a wooden table, warm morning light, shallow depth of field.' ##

 5